 Will the Zoo be honouring the '$1 on your birthday' promotion for birthdays that occurred during the Zoo's closure?

 This promotion has now ended.
-However, guests who registered for the ‘$1 on your birthday’ promotion during the Zoo's closure will be able to redeem this offer until Thursday 17 September 2020.
-Registered guests will receive further information via email and will need to purchase their $1 ticket online and register for a selected date in line with limited daily capacity.
+However, guests who registered for the ‘$1 on your birthday’ promotion during the Zoo's closure were able to redeem this offer until Thursday 17 September 2020.

 Everything is better with friends and we’re so grateful to our Zoo Friends for sticking with us since March.
 Zoo Friends are a valuable part of Taronga’s community and we're so excited to welcome members back to our zoos!